 - Green, for instance is relaxing and has been shown to aid creativity.

 - Blue, sharing some qualities with Green but drawing out others is often used help reduce the website’s bounce rate.

 - Red, on the other hand is effective in driving decisions, encouraging actions and/or “buy it now” type messaging.
 It increases the viewers heart-rate and anxiety that plays on impassivity.

-It's really a very interesting and exciting process and getting a better understanding of the interplay between the color and engagement is invaluable.
+It’s really a very interesting and exciting process.
+Getting a better understanding of the interplay between the color and engagement is invaluable.
 We are always available to help and have an amazing design team.
 Contact us with any questions

 Try our free color chooser tool (& 50+ free tools) @AiSERP.com or Just click the image to right to the Color Picker tool –